Upsonic/Examples/task_examples/contract_analyzer/README.md

 - "Are there any potentially risky clauses I should be aware of?"
 - "What is the termination policy?"
 - "Summarize the financial terms"

-## License

-This example is part of the Upsonic framework and follows the same license.